phoenixframework/phoenix/bonus_guides/D_mix_tasks.md

 ALTER ROLE
 ```

-If the "postgres" role is using a password different to the default "postgres", we'll get this error.
+If the "postgres" role is using a password different from the default "postgres", we'll get this error.

 ```console
 $ mix ecto.create
 ** (Mix) The database for HelloPhoenix.Repo couldn't be created, reason given: psql: FATAL:  password authentication failed for user "postgres"
 ```

 To fix this, we can change the password in the environment specific configuration file.
-For development environment the password used can be found at the bottom of the `config/dev.exs` file.
+For the development environment the password used can be found at the bottom of the `config/dev.exs` file.

 #### `ecto.drop`